DeepWok/pynqcaht/labs/lab2/lab2.md

 But remember that in section 2.1, you were also able to record to an audio buffer and save the audio data from the buffer?
 How exactly is the buffer built?

 That's where the `d_axi_pdm_v1_2_S_AXI` module comes in.
 The `vhdl` might seem confusing, but essentially it just instantiates a FIFO that can be controlled through certain register offsets in the drivers.
+This can be done by instantiating an `AXI4 Peripheral`.
 Let's examine this more carefully:

-Inside the ... file, we see <show the code that gives the regsiter offsets>
+Inside the ... file, we see [show the code that gives the regsiter offsets]

 To use these control registers, PYNQ has written [C++ audio driver](https://github.com/Xilinx/PYNQ/blob/master/pynq/lib/_pynq/_audio/audio_direct.cpp#L59) which writes values to these register offsets to control the behaviour of the FIFO (which is basically what you would do in embedded development).
 You can match the register offsets in the `vhdl` file with the audio controller registers in the [header file of the C++ audio driver](https://github.com/Xilinx/PYNQ/blob/master/pynq/lib/_pynq/_audio/audio_direct.h).